Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Grooming and Hygiene

-• Nail trimming every 2-3 weeks
+• Nail trimming every 2 to 3 weeks

-• Ear cleaning monthly
+• Ear cleaning once a month

-• Dental care monitoring
+• Dental care monitoring at vet visits

-• Washing bedding weekly
+• Washing bedding every week

-• Maintaining proper diet
+• Maintaining a proper meat-based diet

 • Using ferret-safe odor neutralizers